 Academic Aptitude Composite

 Derived from Verbal Analogies, Word Knowledge, Arithmetic Reasoning, Math Knowledge, and Reading Comprehension.
-This score matters for all officer candidates and should be above 15 at minimum, though 40+ is competitive.
+Should be above 15 minimum, though 40+ is competitive.

 Verbal Composite